Mikhail Kutuzov: The Patriotic War (1812)

+Appointment as supreme commander

 When Napoleon invaded Russia in 1812, Michael Andreas Barclay de Tolly (then Minister of War), with his army being outnumbered 2:1, chose to follow the scorched earth principle and retreat rather than to risk a major battle.
 His strategy aroused grudges among most of the generals and soldiers.
 As Alexander after the Battle of Smolensk had to choose a new general, there was only one choice: Kutuzov.
 He was popular among the troops mainly because he was Russian (most of the generals commanding Russian troops at that time were foreign), he was brave, had proven himself in battle, strongly believed in the Russian Orthodox Church, and he looked out for the troops' well-being.
 The nobles and clergy also regarded Kutuzov highly.
 Therefore, when Kutuzov was appointed commander-in-chief on the 17th and joined the army on 29 August 1812 at Tsaryovo-Zaymishche, Russians supported his appointment.
 Only Alexander, repulsed by Kutuzov's physique and irrationally holding him responsible for the defeat at Austerlitz, did not celebrate Kutuzov's commission.
-The day before he left he met with Madame de Stael a strong opponent of Napoleon.
+The day before he left he met with Madame de Stael, a strong opponent of Napoleon.

+Borodino

 Within a week Kutuzov decided to give major battle on the approaches to Moscow.
 He withdrew the troops still further to the east, deploying them for the upcoming battle.
-Two huge armies clashed near Borodino on 7 September 1812, involving nearly a quarter of a million soldiers, ratio about 1.1 French to 1 Russian soldier.
-The result of the battle of Borodino was a kind of Pyrrhic victory for Napoleon, with near a third of the French army killed or wounded.
+Two huge armies clashed near Borodino on 7 September 1812, involving nearly a quarter of a million soldiers, with a ratio about 1.1 French soldiers to 1 Russian soldier.
+The result of the battle of Borodino was a kind of pyrrhic victory for Napoleon, with near a third of the French army killed or wounded.
 Although the Russian losses were nearly 50% higher, the Russian army had not been destroyed.